A deterministic approach to Loewner-energy minimizers: The energy minimizers to a point (EMP) curves

-where $\hat{\mathbb{R}} = \mathbb{R} \cup \{ \infty\}$ and the bar denotes complex conjugation, as usual.
+where $\hat{\mathbb{R}} = \mathbb{R} \cup \{ \infty\}$, and the bar continues to denote complex conjugation.
 The argument is essentially identical to that for \cite[Prop.
-4.1]{PeltWang}, although our context is slightly different than the ``geodesic multichord'' setting, as our two geodesics share a common boundary point (i.e. we are in the ``fused multichord'' setting of Krusell \cite{Krusell}).
-We sketch the details for the convenience of the reader.
+4.1]{PeltWang}, although our context is slightly different than the ``geodesic multichord'' setting, as our two geodesics share a common boundary point (i.e. we are working with Krusell's ``fused multichords'' in \cite{Krusell}).
+We sketch the details for the convenience of the reader, and refer to Figure \ref{Fig:Gamma0} for a visualization.